nathanqiuUCSB/RoboticArmHelper/README.md

 Check out our Youtube Video at: https://www.youtube.com/watch?v=e0lhDRYjyEc

+## Inspiration

+Our inspiration for this project came from our fascination with the idea of building an autonomous robot of some sort that could perform human-like tasks.
+We were particularly inspired by the idea of robotics supplementing human capability by providing functionality that could assist people with every day tasks.
+The concepts of autonomous robotic arms could be specifically applied to people with disabilities by providing them new capabilities and expanding their physical abilities.
+This is a growing industry that interests us greatly.

+## What it does

+The robotic arm takes in a voice command telling it to grab an object (Eg: "Grab an orange").
+After this input, the robotic arm will automatically locate the desired object, position itself to grab it, and carry it onto a "target pad" which is a blue X.

 ## How to Run / Try It Out

 To run the full system locally, you must start both the backend API (robot + vision + LLM pipeline) and the speech-to-text frontend.

+⸻

 ### 1. Start the Backend (Robot + Vision + LLM)